CIBC-Internal/python/Doc/library/functools.rst

               value = function(value, element)
           return value

+   See :func:`itertools.accumulate` for an iterator that yields all intermediate values.

-.. decorator:: singledispatch(default)
+.. decorator:: singledispatch

-   Transforms a function into a :term:`single-dispatch <single dispatch>` :term:`generic function`.
+   Transform a function into a :term:`single-dispatch <single dispatch>` :term:`generic function`.

    To define a generic function, decorate it with the ``@singledispatch``